-That’s why, today, there’s a new content management system (CMS) contender that may very well be the future of the digital experience landscape.
+That’s why, today, there’s a new content management system (CMS) contender that may very well bring microservices-based software to the forefront of the digital experience landscape.

 What’s so appealing about a decoupled microservices architecture?
 For starters, some key advantages include:

-The decoupling of services enables parallel developing of the entire app with fewer breaks and overlaps between different services.
+Less Mess: The decoupling of services enables parallel development of the entire app with fewer breaks and overlaps between different services.

-It’s easier to reconfigure decoupled services to serve various functions; which allows for faster, independent delivery of specific portions within a larger whole.
+Enhanced Configuration: It’s easier to reconfigure decoupled services to serve various functions, which allows for faster, independent delivery of specific portions within a larger whole.

-As each service has a very specific role and its own codebase, microservices tend to have better overall organization among services.
+Better Organization: As each service has a precise role and its own codebase, microservices tend to have better overall organization among services.

-On the other hand, it’s important to note that microservices architecture can bring challenges ranging from cross-cutting concerns that span each service (which need individualized resolutions) to higher operational overhead.
-This all depends on how the systems are designed and leveraged which, of course, varies greatly across situations.
+When comparing monolithic vs. microservices solutions, microservices architecture can bring challenges.
+Challenges, such as cross-cutting concerns that span each service (which need individualized resolutions) to higher operational overhead.
+These concerns depend on how the systems are designed and leveraged, which varies significantly across situations.

 Why Your Timing Matters When Deploying Microservices Architecture